orientechnologies/orientdb-docs/source/Configuration.md

 ##### storage.diskCache.diskFreeSpaceCheckInterval

-Interval, in seconds, after which storage periodically checks whether amount of free space enough to work in write mode.
+The interval (in seconds), after which the storage periodically checks whether the amount of free disk space is enough to work in write mode.

 ```
 Setting name...: storage.diskCache.diskFreeSpaceCheckInterval